CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: The Dual Trellis

-This section describes systematic encoding for $(n, n-1, v)$ convolutional codes and introduces the dual trellis proposed by Yamada \emph{et al.} \cite{Yamada1983} for high-rate CCs generated with an $(n, n-1, v)$ convolutional encoder, where $v$ represents the overall constraint length.
-This section also discusses the tree-trellis algorithm and its benefits.
+This section describes systematic encoding for $(n, n-1, v)$ convolutional codes and introduces the dual trellis proposed by Yamada \emph{et al.} \cite{Yamada1983} for high-rate CCs generated with an $(n, n-1, v)$ convolutional encoder, where $v$ is the number of memory elements in the encoder.
+This section also discusses the tree-trellis algorithm for list decoding and its benefits.